Musicology (Master)

 Study Programme

-The master’s programme comprises one of five alternative compulsory modules and six elective modules, and requires students to write a master’s thesis and complete the master’s examination.
+The master’s programme comprises one of three alternative compulsory modules and six elective modules, and requires students to write a master’s thesis and complete the master’s examination.

 Five Concepts